The Five Tenets of Health

 Some questions to ask ourselves related to stress management:

 1. Am I getting enough quiet time, rest, time to repose and rejuvenate or to simply do nothing?
-In this world, with so much emphasis on doing and becoming something, it is easy to neglect our relationship with stillness, and with that innermost essence that throbs within it.
+In this world, with so much emphasis on doing and becoming something, it is easy to neglect our relationship with stillness, and with that innermost essence that throbs within.
 What, if any action is needed, can I do to support my relationship with rest, stillness and my innermost essence?

 Simple tip for managing stress: